 Snorkel over the fringing reef, relax on the beach and lend a hand to the volunteers as we learn about the turtles at the Cairns Turtle Rehabilitation Centre, where sick and injured turtles are cared for before being returned to the wild.

 Late in the afternoon, arrive at Sudbury Cay, a tiny sand cay that barely rises above the Coral Sea.
 Far removed from the bustle of civilisation, slip off your shoes and feel the sand between your toes as the tropical waters of the Coral Sea lap gently against the shoreline.
 Surrounded by glistening sea and bathed in the glow of twilight, enjoy sundowner drinks and the company of like-minded explorers as you relax and watch the sun gently sink below the horizon, enjoying the Captain's Farewell Drinks at sunset on your own private sand island.

 Day 8: Your Great Barrier Reef adventure concludes in Cairns this morning as you bid farewell to new-found friends, the Master and crew, disembarking at 8:00am..

-This itinerary is an indication of the destinations and activities on offer.
+The itinerary and vessel are an indication of the destinations and activities on offer.
 Throughout the expedition, changes to the itinerary may be made as necessary to maximise your expeditionary experience.
 Allowances may be made for seasonal variations, weather, tidal conditions and any other event that may affect the operation of the vessel.

 Expeditions: The "Xplorer" is a specially designed aluminium excursion vessel used for the majority of the excursions.
 This vessel has high horsepower engines and will accommodate all passengers at one time.
 The "Xplorer" will be used for landings and for extensive exploration of rivers and tributaries.
 For your added convenience and comfort, the "Xplorer" is equipped with an awning and toilet.